kwadwokyeremeh/cardano-care/roadmap.md

 #### 3 - 6 Months Post Funding

-* Onboard one more recycling company in Accra in addition to our partner company through education and workshops.
+* Onboard one more recycling company in Kumasi in addition to our partner company through education and workshops.
-* Onboard 100 households & Institutions in Accra through education and workshops.
+* Onboard 100 households & Institutions in Kumasi through education and workshops.
 * Distribute waste separation bins to 100 households.
 * Token minting
 * MVP launch on testnet